DrAShabut/AndroidDev/session-4.md

 ```

 **_Note: If you want to see the onDestroy message, you can use the “Recent apps” button of the device to see all the running apps.
-You can kill the application from there, see figure below:_**
+You can kill the application from there, see the figure below:_**

 ![image](uploads/0a033afcfaeb8522795cd0ea93816cec/image.png)